ryantd42/NY-Legislative-Git/2023/S3144E-2023/bill.md

   January 27, 2023
   ___________

  Introduced  by  Sens.
-MANNION, HARCKHAM, HINCHEY, MAYER -- read twice and ordered printed, and when printed to be committed to the Committee  on Civil Service and Pensions
+MANNION,  HARCKHAM, HINCHEY, LANZA, MAYER -- read twice and ordered printed, and when printed to  be  committed  to  the Committee  on Civil Service and Pensions -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN  ACT  to amend the retirement and social security law, in relation to increasing the earning limitations for retired law  enforcement  offi- cers; and providing for the repeal of such provisions upon the expira-